 In the Netherlands, there is a random inspection policy.
-Inspection visits are unannounced carried out by Agentschap Telecom.
+Inspection visits are unannouncedly carried out by the RDI.

 There are no fees for such unannounced inspections; the Ministry of Economic Affairs and Climate Policy covers these costs.

 The permissible errors on inspection are for most instruments larger than the maximum permissible error (MPE) at initial verification.
-An exception is for petrol pumps; there is the MPE "in use" the same as the MPE at initial verification.
+An exception is for petrol pumps, where the MPE "in use" is the same as the MPE at initial verification.

 In case of a non-conformity the user is informed and instructed to solve the non-conformity within a certain period.
 The period depends on the severity of the non-conformity.
-If the user does not correct the non-conformity a fine can be applied.
+The user is charged for activities necessary to ascertain that the non-conformity has been resolved.
+If the user has not corrected the non-conformity a fine can be applied.

 Instruments may be seized and forfeited by inspectors where traders do not cooperate or when fraudulent use is evident.